grkvnko/PicPoint/README.md

 # PicPoint.js
-A simple JavaScript library for creating points flying in orbit from a picture.
+A simple JavaScript library for creating points, that flying in orbit about mouse, from a picture.

 Usage:
 ```html